-The Committee alleges that CBNA only provides a sanitized version of the problem of sexual abuse in the Fairbanks Diocese.
-Unfortunately, the Committee's version of events often is filled with hyperbole and rumor.
-But let there be no doubt, a handful of individuals, mostly Jesuit priests or volunteers, engaged in criminal sexual acts in varying degrees including exposing themselves, genital touching and fondling over and under clothing, oral sex, child rape including vaginal penetration and sodomy, with more than two-hundred fifty (250) mostly native Athabaskan, Yup'ik Eskimo, or Inupiat Eskimo children and teenagers over a period of more than three decades.
-These individuals' conduct was despicable, and contrary to every teaching of the Roman Catholic Church.
-The harm that these individuals caused their victims, their victims' families, and their victims' communities is tragic.
-These individuals who perpetrated these horrible crimes also betrayed and injured the Church.
+The sexual abuse crisis that led CBNA to this point cannot be underestimated as to its impact on the Tort Claimants, the Fairbanks Diocese and the Catholic faithful.
+Let there be no doubt, a handful of individuals,6 mostly Jesuit priests or volunteers, engaged in criminal sexual acts in varying degrees including exposing themselves, genital touching and fondling over and under clothing, oral sex, child rape including vaginal penetration and sodomy, with more than two-hundred fifty (250) mostly native Athabaskan, Yup'ik Eskimo, or Inupiat Eskimo children and teenagers over a period of more than three (3) decades.
+These individuals' conduct was despicable, and contrary to every teaching of the Roman Catholic Church (the "Church").
+The harm that these individuals caused the survivors, the survivors' families, and the survivors' communities is tragic.
+These individuals who perpetrated these horrible crimes also betrayed and injured the Church in so many ways.

-Approximately 290 Proofs of Claim were filed asserting injuries from sexual abuse.
-97% of the Claims occurred more than twenty (20) years before the commencement of this Reorganization Case, and more than half of the abuse occurred more than thirty-five (35) years ago or more.
-There are no allegations of childhood sexual abuse since Bishop Kettler became Bishop.
+Approximately two hundred ninety (290) Proofs of Claim were filed asserting injuries from sexual abuse.
+Ninety-seven percent (97%) of the Tort Claims occurred more than twenty (20) years before the commencement of this Reorganization Case, and more than half of the abuse occurred more than thirty-five (35) years ago.
+There are no allegations of childhood sexual abuse taking place since Bishop Kettler became Bishop of the Fairbanks Diocese.